ibm-cloud-docs/EventStreams/quick_setup_guide.md

 _Highlight the most important kafka settings for consumers are here including commit offsets, exactly once semantics, consumer groups and liveness_

-## Step 6: Consume data using the API
+## Step 6: Consume data using an API
 {: #consume_data_api}
 {: api}

-You cannot consume data using the {{site.data.keyword.messagehub}} API althought consumption of data from Kafka is possible using the native Kafka libraries.
+You cannot consume data using an {{site.data.keyword.messagehub}} API although consumption of data from Kafka is possible using the native Kafka libraries.

 As an alternative, use the [CLI](/docs/EventStreams?topic=EventStreams-quick-setup-guide&interface=cli#consume_data_cli).